-Planning will involve consultation between the teacher, SENCO/SEND Phase Leader and parents to agree the adjustments, interventions and support that are required; the impact on progress, development and/ or behaviour that is expected and a clear date for review.
+Planning will involve consultation between the teacher, SENDCO/SEND Phase Leader and parents to agree the adjustments, interventions and support that are required; the impact on progress, development and/ or behaviour that is expected and a clear date for review.
 Parental involvement may be sought, where appropriate, to reinforce or contribute to progress at home.
-This plan with be recorded in the form of a Target Planning and Reviewing document which will be shared with staff, parents and the pupil.
+This plan with be recorded in the form of an Individual Plan (IP) document which will be shared with staff, parents and the pupil.
+In some cases a child may need additional planning tools such as a Risk Assessment Care and Support Plan.